14 Lessons From The Psychology of Money That Can Help You Build Wealth

 Define the Cost of Success and Be Ready to Pay It

-Most people want the reward without the toll.
-Housel’s advice?
-Know the price ahead of time, and decide if you’re willing to pay it.
-If you are, stop complaining.
-If you’re not, stop pretending.
+One of the smartest money lessons is to know the price ahead of time and decide if you’re willing to pay it.
+If you are, accept the cost and stop complaining.

 Worship Room for Error

-Room for error means you’re not betting the farm on perfect outcomes.
-It gives you space to adjust, recover, and stay in the game when things swing.
-This isn’t weakness, it’s strength in disguise.
+Room for error means you’re not betting everything on perfect outcomes.
+It gives you space to adjust, recover, and keep your wealth building plan alive when things swing against you.

 Avoid the Extreme Ends of Financial Decisions

-21 Financial Risks That Can Wreck Your Wealth (And How to Avoid Them)
+Related: 21 Financial Risks That Can Wreck Your Wealth (And How to Avoid Them)

 You Should Like Risk Because It Pays Off Over Time